PostAgent

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's function: verifying addresses and locking a 15-minute USDC price for mailing a postcard using two postcard_art documents.
-It distinguishes itself from siblings like create_letter and create_mail_quote by focusing on postcards.
+The description explicitly states the tool verifies addresses and locks a 15-minute USDC price for mailing a postcard from two art documents.
+It distinguishes from siblings like create_letter by focusing on postcards and referencing create_postcard_art.
+The verb+resource+scope are clear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.